mfathy/safaribooks/REFACTORED_README.md

 ## 📄 License

-Same as the original SafariBooks project - see LICENSE.md for details.
+Same as the original Oreilly project - see LICENSE.md for details.